-Coones was exonerated after serving more than 10 years in prison.
-He passed away just five days ago, only 108 days after his release.
+In November of 2020, after a re-investigation by Wyandotte County District Attorney Mark Dupree's Conviction Integrity Unity, and with the assistance of MIP and private attorneys, Coones was exonerated after serving more than 10 years in prison.
+He passed away just 108 days after his release.
 Had Coones been sentenced to death, he may never have experienced freedom at all.